-So with the above list in your hands (so you know what you can actually SAFELY order), here are my top tips for eating out!
+So with the above list in your hands (so you know what you can safely order), here are my top tips for eating out.

-- Know what you’re going to order before you walk in the door.
 If you sit down and pull out the menu and start trying to decide then and there, one of two things will happen.
-You’ll either really annoy the people you’re with AND the waiter while you take forever to figure out what’s friendly and will fit in your numbers—or you’re going to end up ordering something that doesn’t fit.
+You’ll either really annoy the people you’re with and the waiter while you take forever to figure out what’s friendly and will fit in your numbers—or you’re going to end up ordering something that doesn’t fit.
 Figure out where you’re going in advance, and spend 10 or 15 minutes online researching the menu and the macros.
 (Hence the cheat sheets above).

-- If for some reason you end up breaking rules #1, #2, and #3… order safe.
+Don’t be afraid to order something that’s been heavily modified, or not on the menu at all.
 Order the side of veggies with no butter.
 Order a plain side-salad with no dressing.
 Order the plain chicken breast with no sauce.
-Whatever it takes to bail yourself out of the mess you made!
+Do whatever it takes to bail yourself out of the mess you made.

-- THE SOUPS AND SALADS ARE NOT HEALTHY!
-STAY AWAY!!
-With VERY few exceptions, restaurant soups and salads are absolutely LOADED with carbs, fat, and calories.
+With very few exceptions, restaurant soups and salads are absolutely loaded with carbs, fat, and calories.
 Unless you have very specific information on the macros of the soup or salad, assume it’s completely off limits.
-And if you DO have the macro information for a salad — make sure you know whether or not that includes, or excludes, the dressing.
-(The dressing can easily double the calories).
-Better options are a chicken-breast, salmon, or a PLAIN steak (without butter!)
+If you do have the macro information for a salad, make sure you know whether or not that includes, or excludes the dressing.
+(The dressing can easily double the calories.)
+Better options are a chicken-breast, salmon, or a PLAIN steak without butter.